rienafairefr/pynYNAB/README.rst

 nYNABapi
 ========

-a python client for the new YNAB API
+a python client for the new YNAB API.
+This is integrating with the old-school, internal-use API on https://app.youneedabudget.com/api/v1, not the new API that went live on December 2017

 Installation
 ------------